Program in Architecture and Engineering

 In addition to course requirements, the student must identify a global challenge theme, and incorporate the theme into the senior thesis as described below.

-• Incorporate Theme in Senior Thesis: The senior thesis should address a cross-disciplinary theme that can be a global challenge.
-The subject should be approved by the co-directors.
+• Incorporate Theme in Senior Thesis: The senior thesis should address a cross-disciplinary theme relevant to a global challenge.
+The student should also contribute to a thesis colloquium.
+The subject should be reviewed and approved by the co-directors.

 Course Requirements

-Six courses total are required to obtain the certificate for the Program in Architecture and Engineering, four of which must be selected within a field of expertise chosen by the student.
-No more than two courses from the six may double count toward the major and certificate.
-Students may use no more than one course taken on a pass/D/fail basis to satisfy program requirements.
+A total of six courses are required to obtain the certificate.
+No more than two courses from the six may double- count toward both major and certificate.
 All courses combined should illustrate a coherent program of study that addresses a global theme or challenge.
+See the list of preapproved courses below.

 The following two design courses are required for all students: